 When you first start up your business, funding is often the first thing on your mind.
 Do you have enough of it?
 Should you be applying for a loan?
 What is the process?
+In this article, we point out common small business loan mistakes.

 Here are 10 common small business loan mistakes: